apollographql/apollo-kotlin/ROADMAP.md

 ### New Kotlin native memory model

 As the new [memory model](https://blog.jetbrains.com/kotlin/2021/08/try-the-new-kotlin-native-memory-manager-development-preview/) is becoming the default, adapt Apollo Kotlin to use it.

+### Rel 1.0 Android Studio Plugin

+Currently there is no plugin for Android Studio for Apollo GraphQL.
+We'd like to offer better support for Android developers who wish to use our Kotlin Client.

 ### `release-2.x` branch